apiel/zicBox/NOTE.md

 - FIXME metalic boost

-- TODO send event tempo
+- TODO send event set tempo

+- TODO transpose
+        - might be necessary to put transpose within the synth engine itself, with sequencer would be too complicated... ---> if note off is trigger after transpose changed..
+        - OR SHOULD we even transpose??

 - TODO variation
         - -----> show pattern in variation <<-- NOTE